 As a teacher I’m always looking for a better animated graphic of how lenses work or a really great video essay that summarizes an important filmmaking concept.
 I’ve collected the best of those videos in a series of YouTube playlists that I’ve organized into a curriculum that I like to think of as a “video textbook” which can be viewed as an online film school.

-I love short films and I’m always looking for more inspiration.
-While writing my next film I rewatched all of my favorite shorts and then I went looking for more.
+I love short films and I’m always looking for inspiration for my next short film.
+So I rewatched all of my favorite shorts and then I went looking for more places to find them.
 There’s a lot to choose from and it’s hard for shorts to stand out these days.

 In the age of YouTube and viral videos, are short films relevant anymore?
 Does the public care about short films or just us film nerds?
-Thankfully, recent developments seem to indicate that there is a real appetite for short-form cinematic storytelling.
+Thankfully, recent developments seem to indicate that there is a growing appetite for more short-form cinematic storytelling.

 What follows are some of my thoughts on short filmmaking and my recommendations after watching as many shorts and anthology series as my eyeballs can handle.
 If you’re looking for some good short films I’ve made a playlist of my favorites.